Al ash-Sheikh: Role in modern Saudi Arabia

 The Al ash-Sheikh's position as leader of the ulema is significant because of the central role of religion in Saudi society.
 It has been said that Islam is more than a religion, it is a way of life in Saudi Arabia, and, as a result, the influence of the ulema is all-pervasive.
 Specifically, Saudi Arabia is almost unique in giving the ulema a direct involvement in government, the only other example being Iran.
 Not only is the succession to the throne subject to the approval of the ulema, but so are all new laws (royal decrees).
 The ulema have also been a key influence in major government decisions, have a significant role in the judicial and education systems and a monopoly of authority in the sphere of religious and social morals.

 Believed to number several hundred individuals currently, the Al ash-Sheikh has continued to produce religious leaders who have exercised great influence on government decision-making.
 The Al ash-Sheikh ulema have dominated key state institutions such as the Senior Council of Ulema and the Higher Council of Qadis (Judges).
-Traditionally the most senior religious office, the Grand Mufti, was filled by a member of the family, and, in fact, there has only ever been one Grand Mufti of Saudi Arabia who was not an Al ash-Sheikh.
+Traditionally the most senior religious office, the Grand Mufti, was filled by a member of the family.
 Other members of the family serve in important military and civilian capacities, as well as serving as judges and other religious figures.